6 Web Development for Data Scientists

 • Need for custom domains or SSL

-5.2 Conclusion
+6.2 Conclusion

+The ability to put an interactive application in front of a stakeholder is what turns a clever notebook into something the business actually uses.
 In the next chapter, we’ll explore deployment in more depth, covering various platforms and strategies for making your applications accessible to stakeholders.